Improved Regret Analysis for Variance-Adaptive Linear Bandits and Horizon-Free Linear Mixture MDPs: Introduction

 However, the regret rates of these problems have a large gap between the known lower and the upper bounds.
 For example, in linear bandits, it is well-known that the regret bound has to be $\Omega(d\sqrt{K})$~\cite{dani08stochastic}, which rejects the possibility of obtaining $o(d\sqrt{\sum_{k=1}^K \sig^2_k})$, yet the best upper bound obtained so far is $O(d^{4.5}\sqrt{\sum_{k=1}^K \sig^2_k})$.
 Thus, the gap is a factor of $d^{3.5}$, which is quite large.

 In this paper, we reduce such gaps significantly by obtaining much tighter regret upper bounds.
-Specifically, we show that VOFUL, without much change in the algorithm, has a regret bound of $\tilde O(d^{1.5}\sqrt{\sum_{k=1}^K \sig_k^2})$.
-Furthermore, we employ a similar technique to show that the algorithm VARLin~\cite{zhang21variance} has a regret bound of $\tilde O(d^{1.5}\sqrt{K} + d^3)$.
-These developments reduce the gap between the upper and lower bounds to only $\sqrt{d}$ for the leading term in the regret.

-At the heart of our analysis is a direct peeling of the instantaneous regret terms.
-This becomes available by a novel elliptical `count' lemma that bounds, given a $q>0$, how many times $\|x_k\|_{V_{k-1}^{-1}}^2 \ge q$ happens from time $k=1$ to $\infty$ where $V_{k-1} = \sum_{s=1}^{k-1} x_s x_s^\T$.
-Our lemma is an improved and generalized version of~\citet[Exercise 19.3]{lattimore20bandit}, which was originally used for improving the regret bound of linear bandit algorithms.
-We believe both our peeling-based analysis and the elliptical potential count lemma can be of independent interest.
+Specifically, we show that a slight variation of VOFUL~\cite{zhang21variance} for linear bandits has a regret bound of $\tilde O(\min\{d\sqrt{K}, d^{1.5}\sqrt{\sum_{k=1}^K \sig_k^2})\}$ without knowledge of the variances.
+This reduces the gap between the upper and lower bounds to only $\sqrt{d}$ for the leading term in the regret.
+Furthermore, we employ a similar technique to show that the algorithm VARLin~\cite{zhang21variance} for linear mixture MDPs with unit cumulative rewards has a regret bound of $\tilde O(d\sqrt{K} + d^2)$.
+At the heart of our analysis is a direct peeling of the instantaneous regret terms using an elliptical potential `count' lemma (EPC).
+EPC bounds, given $q>0$, how many times $\|x_k\|_{V_{k-1}^{-1}}^2 \geq q$ happens from time $k=1$ to $\infty$ where $V_{k-1} = \sum_{s=1}^{k-1} x_s x_s^\T$.
+Our lemma is an improved and generalized version of~\cite[Exercise 19.3]{lattimore20bandit}, which was originally used for improving the regret bound of linear bandit algorithms.
 We provide the proofs of our main results for linear bandits and linear mixture MDPs in Section~\ref{sec:lb} and Section~\ref{sec:lmmdp} respectively.
 Finally, we conclude the paper with exciting future directions.